dhoeben/esp32-opentherm/README.md

 - OTA encrypted and password protected
 - Automatic reboot after successful updates
 - Safe Mode available if configuration fails to boot
+- External component for OpenTherm: stable releases and adapt config as you please without issues

 ### 🧮 Equitherm Heating Curve
 This project implements a custom **Equithermic control algorithm** that dynamically adjusts the **boiler flow temperature** based on outdoor and indoor conditions.